 A Few Things to Bear in Mind

 You should also beware that this article does not recommend interrupting your prescribed medical treatment and taking spirulina instead.
 If you’re trying spirulina for the first time, start from 1 gr per day, and add another gram everyday until you reach the daily amount recommended by your medical advisor.
+Read about the powerful nutrients you can get from 1 tablespoon of spirulina per day.

 Diabetes patients should be extra careful with the quality of their Spirulina.
 We recommend to always check your sources and only go for high quality Spirulina.